dsyph3r/symblog-docs/docs/configuration-and-templating.rst

 If the route meets all the specified criteria it will be executed by the _controller option in defaults.
-The _controller option specifies the ``Logical Name`` of the controller which allows Symfony2 to map this to a specific file.
+The _controller option specifies the Logical Name of the controller which allows Symfony2 to map this to a specific file.
-The above example will cause the ``index`` action in the Default controller at ``src/Blogger/BlogBundle/Controller/DefaultController.php`` to be executed.
+The above example will cause the ``index`` action in the ``Default`` controller located at ``src/Blogger/BlogBundle/Controller/DefaultController.php`` to be executed.

 The Controller
 ..............